briansimiyuj/doctor-appointment-app/README.md

         b.
 Create right side of the hero section which will have hero image

     2. Create a Speciality Menu component and mount it on Home page
+        a.
+Add speciality data and create a card for each speciality.
+        b.
+Each card will have a speciality name and speciality image.
+        e.
+Each card will be a clickable link to the doctor list page of that speciality.